Medication Administration in Childcare Programs

 (Only visible when editing pages) Click here to configure the hidden form.

-Administering medication is one of the most critical responsibilities for any childcare provider.
-When a child in your care needs medication, families are placing an immense amount of trust in your program to handle it safely and accurately.
-Having clear, consistent procedures is not just a best practice—it's essential for ensuring child safety, maintaining compliance, and building trust with families.
+Medication administration in a childcare setting is the formal process of safely receiving, documenting, storing, and giving medicine to children in your care.
+When a child needs medication, families place an immense amount of trust in your program to handle it safely and accurately.
+Having clear, consistent procedures is essential for ensuring child safety, maintaining compliance, and building trust with families.

-Key components of a medication administration form
+What are the key components of a medication administration form?

 • Child's information: Full name and date of birth.